Skip to content

 }

-Now that you have a translation file with unique keys, you can create translation files for your other locales in one of two ways:
+Now that you have a translation file with unique keys, you can create translation files for the other locales in one of two ways:

 • Manual: Duplicate the default locale file, then update translations.